vtrev/GitFlowPractise/howto.md

 Now add the other **4** team members as a collaborator on your fork of this repo.

-Each team member clone the newly forked repo onto their PC into their projects folder.
+Each team member should clone the newly forked repo onto their PC.

 ## Do this